codepongo/nbugtrack/README.md

 ## DEPS: ##

-Stock python, sqlite; Markdown module for the wiki
+Stock python, sqlite; Markdown module for the wiki can be installed like so:

+      [sudo] easy_install Markdown

 ## FUTURE PLANS: (Ordered by Priority) ##